voxpupuli/puppet-facette/README.md

 # Facette

+This module works only with Puppet 3.7+ with the future parser enabled or Puppet 4.

 ## Module description
 [Facette.io][1] is time series data visualization and graphing software.
 This module installs and manages Facette for you.